 Becoming an Outdoors-Woman (BOW)

-The Becoming an Outdoors-Woman (BOW) Program provides hands-on workshops and classes to teach adults outdoor skills while building their confidence in their ability to get out and safely enjoy all that the outdoors has to offer.
-BOW helps women grow and become more confident by offering classes in an encouraging, supportive, and non-competitive learning environment.
-BOW classes are kept small so participants receive plenty of one-on-one interaction with friendly, supportive instructors.
-No experience is necessary and BOW is for adults of all ages, abilities, and backgrounds.
-Alaska BOW has had participants ranging in age from 18 to 85.
-While BOW is targeted at women, men are welcome to participate as well.
+The B.O.W.
+Program provides hands-on workshops and classes to teach participants outdoor skills, while building their confidence in their ability to get out and safely enjoy all the outdoors has to offer.
+B.O.W. helps participants grow and become more confident by offering classes in an encouraging, supportive, and non-competitive learning environment.
+B.O.W. classes are kept small, so participants receive plenty of one-on-one interaction with friendly, supportive instructors.
+No experience is necessary, and B.O.W. is for adults of all ages, abilities, and backgrounds.
+Alaska B.O.W. participants have ranged in age from 18 to 85.
+While B.O.W. classes target women, men are welcome to participate as well.

-The workshops span a weekend, beginning at noon on Friday and ending around 2 p.m.
-Sunday afternoon.
-The weekend is divided into four instructional sessions, that are three and a half hours each.
-Participants choose from a variety of classes such as big game hunting, field dressing, spin and fly fishing, snow machining, archery, dog mushing, kayaking, skijoring, cross-country skiing, canoeing, canning and smoking fish, wild edible plants, survival, map and compass, tracking and trapping, and outdoor cooking.
+Workshops, which differ slightly from individual classes, typically span a weekend, and are divided into three to four different instructional sessions which average three hours in length.
+Participants choose from a variety of classes such as big game hunting, field dressing, spin and fly fishing, archery, kayaking, cross-country skiing, canoeing, canning and smoking fish, wild edible plants, survival, map and compass, tracking and trapping, and outdoor cooking.
 Classes are hands-on and often include time outdoors.

-Evenings at a weekend workshop are filled with fun and camaraderie.
-There may be activities such as campfires, "round robin" skill stations, fish and game tasting opportunities, BOW Olympics, outdoor clothing fashion shows, or special guest presentations.
-Participants are encouraged to enjoy the social side that comes with outdoor activities and to make connections with like-minded individuals whom they may be able to enjoy outdoor activities with after the workshop.
+Evenings at overnight weekend workshops are filled with fun and camaraderie.
+Activities may include campfires, skill stations, or special guest presentations.
+Participants are encouraged to enjoy these social events and to make connections with like-minded individuals with whom they may be able to enjoy outdoor activities with after the workshop.